jeevandeepsaini/Java-Fundamentals-Notes/README.md

 ## Disclaimer
 These notes are my **personal summaries and interpretations** of Oracle's public Java courses.
 All content has been paraphrased or rephrased using my understanding and AI assistance.
 They are **not affiliated with or endorsed by Oracle**.

-## License
-This Repository is licensed under the [MIT License](LICENSE), meaning you're free to use, share, and modify it with proper attribution.